San Francisco Bay Area Halloween events 2017

 USS Hornet, Alameda

-Ship of Spirits - Embark on a paranormal tour and dinner.
-You'll get to hear about all kinds of ghostly appearances and ghoulish fun from authors Jeff Dwyer and Loyd Auerbach.
-Oct.
-27. 6:30p.m.-12p.m.

-Monster Bash - Spend a night dancing away to live music and "Swing Horror & 60s Frights."
-There'll be a $500 cash prize Costume Contest (by invitation) as well as ghoulish, funky tunes!
+Monster Bash - Sleepless nights and nonstop dancing may occur.
+Costume contest with a $500 cash prize!
 Bring your family and friends.
 Oct.
-28 from 7:30 p.m. to 1 a.m.
+27 from 7:30 p.m. to 1 a.m.

 CONTRA COSTA COUNTY